-However, there will still be a wide of range drinks available, including fruit juices, soft drinks with artificial sweeteners, water, kombucha, coffees and teas – all from quality brands you know and trust.
+High sugar drinks will no longer be available in our vending machines, cafés, staff canteens and retail outlets, however, there will still be a wide range of drinks available, including fruit juices, soft drinks with artificial sweeteners, water, kombucha, coffees and teas – all from quality brands you know and trust.

-The changes to drinks are taking place in public hospitals and health centres across Queensland.
-More information about this can be found here https://www.health.qld.gov.au/public-health/topics/healthy-lifestyles/workplaces/choice.
+The changes to food and drinks are taking place in public hospitals and health centres across Queensland.
+Visit the A better choice website for more information.

 We’ve made it easy for you to choose the healthiest food and drinks.
 Using the traffic light system, we’ve labelled up the items for sale using green, amber and red stickers – look out for them when you’re browsing the shelves.